Land Buyer's Nightmare

 And while I thought things over twice

 Another grabbed them at the price.
+It seems I always hesitate,

 Then make up my mind much too late.